-Although presently on hold due to high flows in the creek and weather conditions, Sonoma Water environmental staff continue to evaluate and monitor previously constructed and maintained sites to quantify the habitat areas and identify changes or maintenance needs.
+Sonoma Water environmental staff continue to evaluate and monitor previously constructed and maintained sites to quantify the habitat areas and identify changes or maintenance needs.
 This involves collecting topographic data and imagery with drones, surveying the topography and the underwater bathymetry, measuring the velocity and depth of the water, monitoring fish use using pit tags and fish surveys, and recording the location and extent of specific habitat structures such as log jams, pools, and riffles.
-The monitoring staff is processing data to quantify habitat areas and scores, create graphics, assign scores to habitat sites, determine fish use, and produce other related results.
+Most if the in-water data collection is on hold during higher wet-season flows and the monitoring staff is primarily processing data to quantify habitat areas and scores, create graphics, assign scores to habitat sites, determine fish use, and produce other related results.
+They are also conducting drone flights to evaluate the conditions at the constructed project sites following the high flows that occurred during the series of atmospheric rivers in late December and Early January.